How This Absolute Best Biological Strategy Defeats Hidden Fat Growth

 Why the Number on the Scale Isn’t the Whole Story

-When most people think about getting fit, the first thing that usually pops up is weight.
+When people think about getting fit, they usually focus on their weight first.
 We’ve all stepped on the scale hoping for a certain number.
 But here’s the thing: that number doesn’t really tell you much about what’s going on inside your body.

 Why is Body Composition Important?